scottkosty/montetools/README.md

 # Details

-This package is especially beneficial for Monte Carlo simulations that take considerable amounts of time (e.g., hours, days).
+This package is especially beneficial for MCs that take considerable amounts of time (e.g., hours, days).

 Current state of development: alpha.
 - montetools is currently in alpha because (1) the interface should not be considered stable (e.g., the argument names could change) and (2) there are bugs lurking and I need testing from workflows other than my own to lure them out so I can fix them.
 After feedback and testing from others, montetools will move towards a more stable state.

 # Features

-Once you describe your MC to montetools, it is internally represented as a standard language/format, it is easy to teach montetools new tricks.
 Please make feature requests!
 Here is a list of current features:

 1. Run simulations in parallel.
-    * Thanks to standing on the shoulders of the [futureverse](https://www.futureverse.org/), your code will run on Windows, macOS, and Linux; on your computer or in the cloud; on a laptop or on a high-performance compute (HPC) cluster.
+    * Thanks to standing on the shoulders of the [futureverse](https://www.futureverse.org/), your code will run on Windows, macOS, and Linux; on your computer or in the cloud; on a laptop or on a high-performance compute cluster.
 1. Maintain reproducibility.
     * Your results will be numerically reproducible, whether you run your code in parallel or sequentially, and whether you extend or merge results (see below).
-1. Quickly check whether results can be numerically reproduced on a different system or with a code change.
+1. Quickly check whether results can likely be numerically reproduced.
+    * Some code changes are meant for organization, or simplification, and it is helpful to confirm that such changes do not affect the results.
-    * After you upgrade a dependency (e.g., other R package), it is helpful to know that your results are exactly unchanged. montetools can figure this out with moderately high confidence by just checking that the first, e.g., 10 simulations are equivalent.
+    * After you upgrade a dependency (e.g., other R package), it is helpful to know that your results are exactly unchanged. montetools can figure this out with moderate confidence by just checking that the first, e.g., 10 simulations are equivalent.
     * montetools logs the versions of packages, so if your results differ you can check the differences of package versions to get an idea of what might have caused a difference in results.
 1. Handle errors without stopping remaining simulations.
     * Errors can occur in some statistics, e.g., due to rank deficiency. montetools can be configured to log the error and continue.